marwahaha/code_analyzer/README.md

 is, and therefore how readable it is.

 ### Function and Variable naming
 Here, our goal is to enforce some level of meaning in the naming of functions and variables for the sake of readability.
-It discorages short, abreviation heavy naming schemes and rewards those that use full words that are easy to understand.
+It discorages short, abbreviation heavy naming schemes and rewards those that use full words that are easy to understand.

 ### Function Size
 It is considered good practice to split large tasks up into sets of smaller functions.
 In this metric, we report a score based